Although fundraising or financing is the most sought-after goal of any campaign – there are several other benefits of

 They’ll take pride in your success and are more likely to get involved in spreading the word for you than a traditional consumer.

 As it says: “Two heads are better than one” and with an immense consumer base – you can 1. understand some aspects previously unthought of and refine your ideas 2.
 Find the flaws and gaps in your offering and work on improvements or customization.

 Note: Also be ready and open for criticism.
 Customer feedback is a way to learn about their needs.

 However, constructive criticism is a valuable tool and will help you gain new perspectives on what you want to do.

 Your crowdfunding campaign is basically a place to sell a product or concept before you’ve brought it to market.

 Pre-sell a lot of items, and you can start the production of your first batch with little or no financial risk.

-For many people, this is THE biggest benefit of crowdfunding — there are even platforms that specialize in pre-selling.
+For many people, this is THE biggest benefit of crowdfunding — even platforms specialize in pre-selling.

-Successful – VIRAL crowdfunding campaigns, which created perfect momentum a breakthrough attract the attention of the media professional.
+Successful – VIRAL crowdfunding campaigns, which created perfect momentum for a breakthrough, attract the attention of media professionals.

 To your average journo, crowdfunding is full of unique and inspiring human interest stories.
 It is the place to find innovators, entrepreneurs, and The Next Big Thing.

-Press coverage in form of blogs, print publications, or a feature story will create lasting brand awareness.
+Press coverage in blogs, print publications, or a feature story will create lasting brand awareness.

 Reports are hungry for good stories.